Jane Moran: Senior national team

 Moran is a member of the Australian national team.
 She was invited to participate in a 2007 training camp for players who might be selected for the 2008 Summer Olympics.
 She was considered for that team but did not make it.
 In May 2010, she was a member of the team that competed at the FINA World League Asia-Oceania zone held in Osaka, Japan, and Tianjin, China.
 In 2010, she was a member of the Stingers squad that competed at the FINA World Cup in Christchurch, New Zealand.
 At the 2011 Canada Cup, she scored a goal in the first period in the gold medal match against China that the Australian team ended up winning.
 She competed in a warm-up match for the 2011 FINA World League against Italy in Ostia, Italy, in July that Australia won 12–11.
 In 2011, she was one of five Queensland women to compete for the Australian Stingers in the FINA World League competition held in Auckland, New Zealand.
 In July 2011, she was a member of the Australian Stingers that competed in the 2011 FINA World Championships in Shanghai as a field player.
 In preparation for this tournament, she attended a team training camp in Perth, Western Australia.
 She competed in the Pan Pacific Championships in January 2012 for the Australian Barbarians.
 She was part of the Stingers squad that competed in a five-game test against Great Britain at the AIS in late February 2012, the matches were the team's first matches against Great Britain's national team in six years.
 She won a bronze medal as part of the Australian team for the 2012 Summer Olympics.

 Moran announced her retirement from international competition in 2014.
+Since her retirement from international competition, Moran continued to work as a civil engineer for Aurecon.
+In 2020 she was playing for the Hunter Hurricans in the Australian Waterpolo League.